-Little KJ was too small for that stuff, but he did enjoy the Woods Playground, which is full of things to climb, ride and play on.
+Little KJ is too small for that stuff.
+He did enjoy the Woods Playground, which is full of things to climb, ride and play on.
 It’s surprisingly challenging in some parts.
 I did have to navigate my way high up at one point, to rescue J, when she got lost.
 Conversely, when I got lost in the nearby Cedar Maze, no one came to rescue me.

 We gotta stop entrusting KJ with maps, to find the way.